Sonoma State University Primate Ethology Research (SSUPER) Lab

 Yes!
 Depending on the number of hours you want to work, you can get 1-3 units of research credit, in the form of Anthropology 495 (special studies) units if you are an undergraduate.
 If you are a graduate student, you will receive Anthropology 595 or Biology 595 units.

-What are current and past SSUPER Lab projects?
+What are current SSUPER Lab projects?

 Applied Primate Ethology (A.P.E.
 Research Program)